seanlavender/seanlavender.github.io/_pages/about.md

 I am a PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

-For the  2025/26 academic year, I will be a Jane Eliza Procter Fellow at Princeton University.
+For the  2025/26 academic year, I will be visiting Princeton University as a Jane Eliza Procter Fellow.

-My researches focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
+My research focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
 Download a copy of my CV [here](/files/Website_CV_Aug2025.pdf).

 ## Working papers